mosaicml/composer/docs/source/trainer/dataloaders.rst

 Composer :class:`.Trainer`.
 There are three different ways of doing so:

 1. Passing PyTorch :class:`torch.utils.data.DataLoader` objects directly.
-2. Providing a :class:`.DataSpec`, which contains a pytorch dataloader, as well as additional configurations, such as on-device transforms.
+2. Providing a |DataSpec|, which contains a pytorch dataloader, as well as additional configurations, such as on-device transforms.
 3. (For validation) Providing :class:`.Evaluator` objects which contain both a dataloader but also relevant metrics for validation.